Singer-songwriter Lou Reed performing at the Hammersmith Odeon in 1975.

 Janelle Monae

 Known for her striking music videos and powerful mezzo-soprano tone, Janelle Monáe's music has solidified their place in the Afrofuturism movement.
-Like her song "Make Me Feel," Monáe has become a queer icon herself.
+With songs like 2018's "Make Me Feel" and the viral 2023 hit "Lipstick Lover," Monáe has become a queer icon in her own right.
 In a 2018 interview with Rolling Stone, the artist discussed their previously coming out as bisexual, saying: "Later I read about pansexuality and was like, 'Oh, these are things that I identify with too.'
 I'm open to learning more about who I am."

 Cole porter sits at piano.